-Firefox is included in the OS image for now.
+Firefox is included in the OS image for now (see issue#288 for progress on moving to Flatpak by default).
 Until that changes, getting it to play videos works the same way as it does for the regular Fedora Workstation: find a package with the needed codecs, and install it.
 The one difference is that you use

 dnf install.
-An alternative solution is to install the nightly Firefox, which is available as a Flatpak.
+An alternative solution is to install Firefox from Flathub.

 If you want to compare the booted deployment with the pending deployment (or rollback deployment), simply issue:

 $ rpm-ostree db diff